slyd0g/PrimaryTokenTheft/README.md

 Steal a primary token and spawn cmd.exe using the stolen token.

-Dug into the minimum privileges needed for OpenProcess(), OpenProcessToken() and DuplicateTokenEx().
-Added the ability to pass a PID by command-line argument.
+- Reduced privileges needed for OpenProcess(), OpenProcessToken() and DuplicateTokenEx() from TOKEN_ALL_ACCESS/PROCESS_ALL_ACCESS to the bare minimum needed for each API call.
+- Added the ability to pass a PID by command-line argument.

 # Elevating to SYSTEM
 ![GetSystem](https://raw.githubusercontent.com/justinbui/PrimaryTokenTheft/master/image.png)